erdenay16/AJD.jl/README.md

 ## Repository Description

 This Julia package implements two algorithms for approximate joint diagonalization.
+This repo is part of course work for computer science at masters level at TU Berlin.

 ### ffdiag - Fast Frobenius Diagonalization